RoboSparrow/Matrix-and-Quaternions-FAQ/README.md

-Trying to preserve and repair some excellent docs about vectors and 3d matrices
+Trying to preserve and repair some orphaned docs about vectors and 3d matrices

  * [sources on www.j3d.org](http://www.j3d.org/matrix_faq/)